Sorry. This form is no longer available.

 Timeline – November 2017 -2021 (4 year project)

 Expect lane restrictions and closures on freeway segments from Nicollet Avenue near the Lowry Tunnel north to Shingle Creek Pkwy in Brooklyn Center.
 Many freeway entrance and exit ramps will be temporarily closed for several weeks at a time.
 Bridge deck replacements include the heavily used Hwy 252 bridge.
-Periodically, from now until August 2017, each side of the Lowry Hill tunnel will be rerouted to accommodate two-way traffic while other side is being re-tiled.
-Speeds will be limited to 30 mph in the tunnel during that time.
+Starting June 23rd until September 2017, each side of the Lowry Hill tunnel will be rerouted to accommodate two-way traffic while other side is being repaved and tiled.
+The eastbound tunnel will be closed first for approximately 6 weeks.
+All truck traffic will be detoured to Hwy 62 and Hwy 100.

 Taking place simultaneously with the I-94 project is the rebuild of HWY 169 from Edina up to Golden Valley.
 Hwy 169 is currently closed for the Nine Mile Creek bridge replacement in Edina.
 Lane restrictions and ramp closures will impact traffic up to Hwy 55 through October, 2017.